naomyramirezm/cineplusnao/README.md

 # cineplusnao
 A movie ticket purchasing application created in Python using wxGlade.
 It contains 4 windows: Login, Box Office, Concession, and Ticket

-Description of my “Naomy CinePlus” windows**
+Description of my “Naomy CinePlus”

 Start